 This can be a tough process – especially when it exposes those hidden costs you hadn’t even noticed – but once you’ve got it all written down, you can get to work on creating a realistic and workable budget.

 When you add everything up, the total amount of your incomings should be higher than your outgoings to avoid going into debt.

 Divide costs into fixed or variable

-Fixed costs are the ones that you have to pay and can’t easily control.
-They might include your rent or mortgage payment, your commuting costs, and your energy bills (although you could look at switching to a cheaper tariff!)
+Fixed costs are the ones that you must pay and can’t easily control.
+These can include your rent or mortgage payment, commuting costs, and energy bills (you could also look at switching to a cheaper tariff!)

-Start savings pots
+Start a savings pot

 In uncertain times, savings become even more important.
 Of course, savings are a luxury and if your budget doesn’t allow for it right now, don’t beat yourself up.
 However, if you can cut some of your variable costs and have some money left over, saving is almost always a good idea.
 Aim for a 50/30/20 split – spend 50% of your income on your needs and 30% on things you want, then invest 20% straight into your savings.

 It’s best to start your savings off by creating an emergency fund.
 Ideally, this should cover three to six months of expenses if you were to unfortunately lose your income or see a dramatic decrease due to unforeseen circumstances.
 If you can, try to keep this fund full and avoid dipping into it to cover unnecessary costs.

 Another great tip for saving is to set up different accounts or pots.
 You can have one for large purchases like a car deposit, one for holidays and another to cover Christmas.
 This will help to keep your savings separate, understandable, and stop you from dipping into emergency funds.
 You can then work out how much you can afford towards each of the goals and set up standing orders each month.